gavinyork/zephyr3d/doc/markdown/scene.drawable.md

 ## Drawable interface

-Base interface for a drawble object
+Base interface for a drawable (renderable) object.

+A drawable encapsulates geometry, material, and GPU-resident data required to be rendered.
+Implementations integrate with render queues, batching, and instancing.

 **Signature:**